-My home life is devoted to maintaining a small homestead for produce and valley quail, serving Pheasants Forever as a Life Member, and officer and Advisory Board member for the Blue Mountain chapter, and exploring our wild places with a pack of Llewellin setters (Yuba, pictured below), my lovely wife, and the best friends and family a guy could ask for.
+My home life is devoted to maintaining a small homestead for produce and valley quail, serving Pheasants Forever as a Life Member, officer and Advisory Board member for the Blue Mountain chapter, and exploring our wild places with a pack of Llewellin setters (Yuba, pictured below), my lovely wife, and the best friends and family a guy could ask for.

 Presently, I contribute freelance to the occasional magazine and guest blog, write a monthly outdoor piece for the Waitsburg Times, a column titled “Upland Pursuits” published across the East Oregonian, Baker City Herald and La Grande Observer, and am a Field Staff Writer for Harvesting Nature.